Armidale

 Our annual membership subscription is $150 per person for the year’s season of ten lectures.

-An innovation for 2024 is an Under 25s Membership Subscription at a discounted rate of $100 for all ten lectures and suppers.
+Under 25s Membership Subscription at a discounted rate of $100 for all ten lectures and suppers.

 Gift Vouchers are available for Under 25s Membership Subscriptions.